The AAA Sales Framework: How to Reframe Questions and Handle Objections

 2. Skip the Debate

-If a prospect says, “Your product lacks Feature X,” don’t argue.
-Respond with, “Feature X is helpful—how do you see it impacting your goals?” to uncover deeper needs.
+If a prospect says, Your product lacks Feature X, don’t argue.
+Instead ask, Feature X is helpful - how do you see it impacting your goals?

 3. Let Them Sell Themselves

-Ask questions that prompt the prospect to articulate their own fit: “What would solving [Problem Y] mean for your team?”
+Prompt prospect to explain their own fit: What would solving [Problem Y] mean for your team?

-4. Use “Straw Men” Tactfully
+4. Use Straw Men Tactfully

 5. Stay Curious

-Channel a child’s curiosity: ask “why” often to uncover motivations and build genuine rapport.
+Ask why often to uncover motivations and build genuine rapport.

 Reframe to Close, Not to Coax

-The AAA Framework isn’t just a sales tactic—it’s a mindset shift.
+The AAA Framework isn’t just a sales tactic — it’s a mindset shift.

 By acknowledging concerns, associating them with success, and asking purposeful questions, you empower prospects to see their own path forward.